UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 ---

 Up until this moment, we have been working with a single dataframe.
-Single dataframe can we great to see all your data in one convinient place, however this is less convinient when it comes to storage space.
+Single dataframes can be great to see all your data in one convenient place, however, this is less convenient when it comes to storage space.
-Many company’s split their data into multiple tables and join them together depending on what columns they need for their analysis.
+Many companies split their data into multiple tables and join them together depending on what columns they need for their analysis.
 There are 2 different verbs we use for joining dataframes together:

-  - <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html" target="_blank">`pd.concat()`</a>;
+  - <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html" target="_blank">`pd.concat()`</a>
-    A way of joining dataframes across rows or columns.
+    - A way of joining dataframes across rows or columns.
   - <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html" target="_blank">`.merge()`</a>
-    This approach can only combining data on common columns or indices but have different types of joining methods.
-We will look into this in the next section
+    - This approach can only combine data on common columns or indices but have different types of joining methods.
+We will look into this in the next section.

 Notes: Script here